Aboard Voila! – Steve and Dee's Excellent Adventure on our new Saba 50

 Bare feet are the order of the day.
 Please take your shoes off when you get on the boat.
 If you need to wear shoes then bring a soft soled pair that doesnt make marks and do not wear these ashore – only on the boat.

 Everyone is expected to equally help out with the day-to-day chores – cooking, cleaning, repairs and sailing tasks.
 It’s not that sort of holiday!!

 The cost of food and drinks, fuel, any marina berths and cruising permits is to be shared equally amongst everyone on board.
-The skipper will pick up all other costs.
+Dee and Steve will pick up all other costs.
+We use the Tricount app to manage this so you will need to install on your phone.
+This stores receipts of all purchases.
 As a guide, expect to spend around:

 Fuel: $2-5 US a day per person depending on how much motoring we do